Matron Jo Craddock

 The provision of some complementary therapy from trained volunteers is available should patients request this.

 Diana Patrick was appointed as a part time Fundraiser for Cransley Hospice and the Community Palliative Care Fund in July 1999.
 Her previous experience in fund raising was as a parent when her sons were at Cranford School where she became the Chairperson of the Friends of Cranford School.
-As Fundraiser, Diana's role is divided into two main areas - obviously to raise funds for the Hospice and also to raise the profile of the Hospice within the local community.Diana is also a qualified nurse and has worked at Kettering General Hospital for over 30 years where she still works 10 hours a week on the Endoscopy Day Case Unit
+As Fundraiser, Diana's role is divided into two main areas - obviously to raise funds for the Hospice and also to raise the profile of the Hospice within the local community.Diana is also a qualified nurse and has worked at Kettering General Hospital for over 30 years where she still works 10 hours a week on the Endoscopy Day Case Unit.
+Diana has been awarded an M.B.E. in the Queens honours list for 2014 for her fundraising work.

 Debbie Grant, Fundraising Assistant

-Debbie has been a member of the Fundraising Team since June 2006.
-Debbie used to be the diversional therapist at Cynthia Spencer Day Hospice.
-So Fundraising was totally new to her, the role of Fundraising Assistant is to support the major community fundraising events such as the Tree of Lights and Road Race and to provide clerical & admin support to Diana.
+Debbie has been a member of the Fundraising Team since June 2006..
+The role of Fundraising Assistant is to support the major community fundraising events such as the Tree of Lights and Road Race and to provide clerical & admin support to Diana.

 Chris Holliday, Charitable Funds Administrator

-Chris joined us from Kettering General Hospital where she was the Palliative Care Co-ordinator working for the Macmillan Nurses.
-Chris will be responsible for dealing with matters surrounding all donations such as writing thank you letters, Gift Aid and maintaining our comprehensive donor database.
+Chris is responsible for dealing with matters surrounding all donations such as writing thank you letters, Gift Aid and maintaining our comprehensive donor database.

 Bonnie Reed, Assistant to the Fundraising Team

-Bonnie has been the latest member to join the team as an assistant to provide general help to the whole team.
-She has worked in the NHS for many years, working in areas such as Occupational Therapy and Employment Services.
-Her role in the Fundraising Team will include meeting and greeting our many visitors to the Fundraising Office, taking of minutes for meetings, dealing with invoices and many other roles to assist the team.
+Bonnie provides general help to the whole team.
+She has worked in the NHS for many years, Her role in the Fundraising Team includes meeting and greeting our many visitors to the Fundraising Office, taking of minutes for meetings, dealing with invoices and many other roles to assist the team.